 The School’s Commitment to You

-Safeguarding personal information of parents and students is a fundamental concern of Flex Academy.
+Safeguarding the personal information of employees and volunteers is a fundamental concern of Flex Academy.
 The school is committed to meeting or exceeding the privacy standards established by British Columbia’s Personal Information Protection Act (PIPA) and any other applicable legislation.

 Ten Privacy Principles